sydney-birch/Nematostella_virome_Mesocosm_2023/16S_analysis/README.md

 # 16S analysis workflow

 We are picking up here on Step 9 of the overall analysis to analyze the microbiome using QIIME2.

+We have a total of 117 samples: ME.F-T0 has 3 reps, ME.M-T0 has 4 reps, all other samples have 5 reps.

+## 9) 16s rRNA Analysis (QIIME2)
 I'm using the following tutorials in this analysis:
   - Moving Pictures tutorial: https://docs.qiime2.org/2020.6/tutorials/moving-pictures/
   - Atacama soil tutorial (paired end): https://docs.qiime2.org/2024.10/tutorials/atacama-soils/
   - Gut to Soil axis tutorial: https://amplicon-docs.qiime2.org/en/stable/tutorials/gut-to-soil.html

-## 9) 16s rRNA Analysis (QIIME2)

-Prep work:
+### Prep work:
    * Current data is in a shared projects folder - copy over the files into your working dir and change names
 `./9.0.A_change_fq_name_and_copy_over.py -a name_change.txt -b /projects/areitze2_research/03_10_25_16S_QK_SB/`

    * Remove underscores in name `./9.0.B_remove_underscores_in_name.py -b ../raw_reads/`
    * Make a metadata file and copy to terminal
-     `scp Meso_2022_16s_metadata_v2.txt sbirch1@hpc.charlotte.edu:../../projects/meso_2023/9_qiime2`
+     `scp Meso_2023_ALL_16s_metadata.tsv sbirch1@hpc.charlotte.edu:../../projects/meso_2023/9_qiime2`

-Step 1: Import your data by creating a qiime artifact - follow Casava 1.8 paired-end demultiplexed fastq
+### Step 1: Import your data by creating a qiime artifact - follow Casava 1.8 paired-end demultiplexed fastq

 ```
 module load qiime2/amplicon-2024.10